-Note: If the Fiery Server does not support calibration, skip this step and go to step 8.
+Note: If the Fiery server does not support calibration, skip this step and go to step 8 on page 20.

 - 4 Select the instrument, patch layout, and paper size for printing the calibration page.
 We also recommend warming up the printer by printing at least 10 warmup pages. - 5 Specify print settings and click OK.